-- First week of February -- Application for Renewal of Assistantship - Late February/early March -- Departmental discussion of the progress and professional development all teaching assistants, and recommendation to DEO for nenewal or nonrenewal - No later than April 15 -- the DEO informs the teaching assistant of support status for the coming academic year - No later than late September/early October -- Classroom observations - Late October/early November -- Departmental discussion of the progress and professional development of teaching assistants
+- 1. Early April -- Departmental discussion of the progress and professional development all teaching assistants, and recommendation to DEO for renewal or nonrenewal - 2.
+No later than April 15 -- the DEO informs the teaching assistant of support status for the coming academic year - 3.
+September -- Classroom observations - 4.
+Late November/early December -- Departmental discussion of the progress and professional development of teaching assistants